Speaking At ML4ALL

 Step 2: Proposal Selected

 After the CFP closes, our organizer team uses a two step selection process.
-The first step involves a vote by the entire organizing team.
+The first step involves voting/judging all of the talks by the Program Committee experts.
 The voting scores create a sorted list of talks.
-From that, the CFP Czar will select the talks they think will make an interesting schedule (not necessarily the most highly voted talks).
+From that, the Agenda Director will select the talks they think will make an interesting schedule (not necessarily the most highly voted talks).

 At that point, we will reach out to you, to let you know your talk was accepted, and ask you to confirm that you can still make it to the conference.
 If you say yes, we’ll move on to the next step.

-Once the schedule is filled with confirmed speakers, the CFP Czar will send out notices to everyone whose talk didn't get selected with an offer for a discounted ticket and invitation to deliver a lightning talk during the conference.
+Once the schedule is filled with confirmed speakers, the Agenda Director will send out notices to everyone whose talk didn’t get selected with an offer for a discounted ticket and invitation to deliver a lightning talk during the conference.